JSmith1826/BB_parks/Notes.md

+### Goals for today Thursday 12-15
+    Produce charts and post on r/dataisbeautiful
+        - Chart 1 - all HS fields (+ Muni) with HS fields sized according to enrollment, color on division. add MLB stadiums for context (with team logos)
+        - Chart 2 - Pro and college fields in the state with the DI, pro, and MLB team logos
+            - currently don't have all of the college teams. compile list of all colleges in state with baseball teams break them down by level start new table for start mapping the unmapped fields Write stack overflow post to ask for help with measuring geometries need help understanding if my projection is correct when using the shapely.distance method help understanding the hausdorff_distance and how to use it migh need to double check line strings to see if their are any vertices on the foul line that is distoriting the fop outfield line I am trying to use

 ##### Clean Up field data

     went through and verified the format eof the google earth folders that outputs kml file